mlc-ai/mlc-llm/docs/compilation/compile_models.rst

     Before you proceed, make sure you followed :ref:`install-tvm-unity`, a required backend to compile models with MLC LLM.

-    Please also follow the instructions in :ref:`deploy-cli` / :ref:`deploy-python-chat-module` to obtain the CLI app / Python API that can be used to chat with the compiled model.
+    Please also follow the instructions in :ref:`deploy-cli` / :ref:`deploy-python-engine` to obtain the CLI app / Python API that can be used to chat with the compiled model.